Maximizing Performance

 - Using a saddle pad until it wears out

-- Allowing saddle or pad to "pack down", affecting your horse's comfort
+- Allowing saddle or pad to "pack down", affecting your equine's comfort

 - Buying second hand without knowing the background of the saddle fully